Updated: 8/29/2024

 • Be at least 18 years old

 • Have a high school diploma or G.E.D.
+(While not always required, having this education is beneficial)

 • Pass a drug screening